-I used to borrow my teenage son’s Wii for my workout each morning.
-My ten-minute warm up consisted of clearing an area of the floor big enough for the balance board to fit, and I was constantly doing push ups while staring at potato chip crumbs.
+Each morning, my mission was to borrow my teenage son's Wii for my workout.
+This seemingly simple task involved a ten-minute warm-up of clearing an area big enough for the balance board while navigating through a minefield of potato chip crumbs.
 Sound familiar?

 Identify what starts the clutter and fix it:

 In my relentless pursuit to conquer clutter, I unearthed the root cause of the chaos lurking in my son's room - an unruly cabinet where all the game stuff had seemingly staged a revolt, spilling out onto the floor with reckless abandon.
 It was like the cabinet had become the leader of the rebellion, inspiring other items to join in the mess-making frenzy.